Log in

 EKOPC IONA CROSS DSC 0015

-Not far away, still in its original position, is another of the great Crosses of Iona, called St Martin's Cross.
-It has figure scenes carved on it ¬ showing the Virgin and Child, Daniel in the Lions' Den, and Abraham's sacrifice of Isaac.
-These great Crosses date from around the middle of the 8th Century AD, some two hundred years after St Columba first came to Iona.
+Still in its original position, not far away, is another of the great Crosses of Iona, called St Martin's Cross.
+It has figure scenes carved on it showing the Virgin and Child, Daniel in the Lions' Den, and Abraham's sacrifice of Isaac.
+These great Crosses date from around the middle of the 8th Century AD, two hundred years after St Columba first came to Iona.

 Interior